Governance for clinical trainees

 Our procedure for Governance for clinical trainees is available at the link below:

 There are three clinical directorates in the Trust: Children Young People and Families (CYAF), Adult Forensic Services (AFS) and Gender Services.
 Dr Sally Hodges is the Chief Clinical Operating Officer for the Trust, supported by three Divisional Directors responsible for CYAF, AFS and Gender Services.
 If you are a clinical trainee here, as well as being part of DET, you will belong to one of these Directorates and be placed in a clinical team while you undertake your clinical work with the Trust.
 They will be responsible, with your tutor’s permission, for allocating you a patient and managing appointments and administrative matters surrounding them.
 You should contact them directly for any matters regarding your patient.

-Your tutor will advise you which clinical team you will be conducting your placement with and you will meet them during the clinical directorate and induction in Welcome Week.
+Your tutor will advise you which clinical team you will be conducting your placement with and you will meet them online during the clinical directorate and induction in Welcome Week.

 What is included in your Governance Passport?